All Episodes

 We'll leave Medicare alone, Medicaid out of it for now.

-There's there's absolutely no relationship.
+There's absolutely no relationship.

 These people walk in with a heart problem.

-Some bureaucrat that nobody knows sitting far away in some dank federal office, is using a computer with printouts and models, formulas and so forth to determine what the doctor rendering the service is going to be.
+Some bureaucrat that nobody knows sitting far away in some dank federal office is using a computer with printouts and models, formulas and so forth to determine what the doctor rendering the service is going to be.

-This is price fixing, this is this is government control.
+This is government control.

 We already have this.